- This event has passed.

 Indigenous ways of knowing are grounded in a strong connection and relationship to the Land that extends deep into the past and far into the future.
 Based on the principle of reciprocity, the Land is a great teacher, providing nourishment and life to plants, animals and humans in one relational, interconnected cycle.
 “All my Relations” is often used in Indigenous communities to signify our relationships with our surroundings, and also with one another.

-This unique, three-day hands-on workshop led by instructors Dr. Angela Mashford-Pringle will engage TRANSFORM HF members in group and self-reflection, learning from Elders and Knowledge Keepers about Indigenous health and Indigenous ways of knowing and hold discussions to network and reflect on building meaningful relationships with Indigenous peoples, organizations and communities in their work in heart failure.
+This unique, three-day hands-on indigenous education program led by instructors Dr. Angela Mashford-Pringle will engage TRANSFORM HF members in group and self-reflection, learning from Elders and Knowledge Keepers about Indigenous health and Indigenous ways of knowing and hold discussions to network and reflect on building meaningful relationships with Indigenous peoples, organizations and communities in their work in heart failure.

 Our instructors will lead us in conversations using the Land as a teacher and covering topics such as Indigenous research methods including Principles of OCAP®, colonization and the socio-political history and current issues that Indigenous people face, terminology, the 3Ps (power, privilege and positionality) as well as how to self-reflect on their learning journey with cultural safety at its core, and finally, they will engage with deficit-based statistics and how to uphold a strengths-based and healing-informed lens as they engage with Indigenous peoples in their future work.